kshawkin/modern-book-production/README.md

 # Modern Book Production

-This is a graphic representation of the modern book-production process.
-While there is no one, standard workflow, this is an attempt to make a generic, digital-first workflow easy to understand.
+This is a visual representation of the modern book-production process.
+While there is no one way to make books, most digital-first workflows for professional book production will look something like this.

-It is maintained by Electric Book Works, with your help.
+This project is maintained by Electric Book Works, with your help.

 ## Contribute